maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 1.md

 ![[Screenshot 2024-10-14 at 9.18.39 PM.png]]

 $f'$ is the focal length of the camera.
 And this is the distance between the centre of a lens and its focus.
 By changing the focal length, this will change the size of the resulting image.
+Irrespective of focal length, the image is sharp → just depends on where image plane is placed.

 ![[Screenshot 2024-10-14 at 9.20.00 PM.png]]
 It is quite convenient to think of the **image plane** which is in front of the pinhole.